p10rahulm/IIScMSRLectures/content/seminars/20230210_BhargavThankey.md

 +++

 <b>Abstract:</b>
 We study the polynomial equivalence problem for orbits of read-once arithmetic formulas (ROFs).
 Read-once formulas have received considerable attention in both algebraic and Boolean complexity and have served as a testbed for developing effective tools and techniques for analyzing circuits.
-Two n-variate polynomials f, g  in F[x1, ..., xn] are equivalent, denoted as f ~ g, if there is an A in GL(n, F) such that f = g(A(x1, ..., xn)T).
+Two n-variate polynomials f, g  in F[x_1, ..., x_n] are equivalent, denoted as f ~ g, if there is an A in GL(n, F) such that f = g(A(x_1, ..., x_n)^T).
 The orbit of f is the set of all polynomials equivalent to f.
 We investigate the complexity of the following two natural problems on ROFs:
 <br><br>
 1. Equivalence test for ROFs: Given black-box access to f, check if it is in the orbit of an ROF.
-If yes, output an ROF C and an A in GL(n, F) such that f = C(A(x1, ..., xn)T).
+If yes, output an ROF C and an A in GL(n, F) such that f = C(A(x_1, ..., x_n)^T).<br>
 2. Polynomial equivalence for orbits of ROFs: Given black-box access to f and g in the orbits of two unknown ROFs, check if f ~ g.
-If yes, output an A in GL(n, F) such that f = g(A(x1, ..., xn)T).
+If yes, output an A in GL(n, F) such that f = g(A(x_1, ..., x_n)^T).
 <br><br>
 These problems are significant generalisations of two well-studied problems in algebraic complexity, namely reconstruction of ROFs and quadratic form equivalence.
 In this work, we give the first randomized polynomial-time